k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 - If the ROWS_GENERATOR is **false**, the SourcebQuery runs the SQL query that is set in this Actor to get the data from the source DB.
 - If the ROWS_GENERATOR is **true**, the SourcebQuery runs the **RowsGenerator** Actor to activate the data generator flow and populate the LU table with generated synthetic data.
 The data generation inner flow is identified by its naming convention: [LU population flow name].generator.
 For example: the data generation flow of the score LU table is called score.population.generator.flow.

-For every parent row, the **RowsGenerator** Actor calls the data generation inner flow a random number of times according to the given distribution.
+For every parent row, the **RowsGenerator** Actor calls the data generation inner flow a random number of times, according to the given distribution.

 The following values passed to the inner flow: